47degrees/fp-with-arrow-videos/Kleisli.md

 # Kleisli :: Ask
 The `ask` function creates a `Kleisli` with the same input and output type

-inside the monadic context, so you can extract the dependency into a value
+inside the monadic context, so you can extract the dependency into a value:

 ```kotlin
 val askKleisli = Kleisli.monad<ForOption, Config>().binding {